chrvstian/sci-computing-with-python-cert/README.md

 My solutions to the scientific computing with python certificate challenges on FCC.

-You can visit my profile [here.](https://freecodecamp.org/ret2christian
+You can visit my profile [here.](https://freecodecamp.org/ret2christian)

-If you're interested, you can check out my [profile](https://freecodecamp.org/ret2christian).

 # Solutions